ikoniqoz/nitrodocs/content/developers/basics/environments.md

 ## Effects On Default Framework Behavior

-There are some places in PyroCMS where the <kbd>ENVIRONMENT</kbd> constant is used.
+There are some places in NitroCMS where the <kbd>ENVIRONMENT</kbd> constant is used.
 This section describes how default framework behavior is affected.

 ### Error Reporting